17 Best Horse Breeds for Dressage

 In dressage competitions, they are judged by their precision and delicacy in performing a test.
 This test involves walking, trotting, cantering, turning on the forehand, depending on the haunches, extended trot, and changes of rein length.

-The Oldenburg is an intelligent breed which makes them easy to train.
+The Oldenburg is an intelligent breed that is easy to train.
 That same intelligence also makes them stubborn, making them challenging to deal with if they do not get what they want.
 The Oldenburg is undoubtedly one of the best horse breeds for dressage.

 4. Thoroughbred